Objectives of the Space Medicine Pathway are to:

 - Teach students about interdisciplinary approaches for clinical problem solving arising on international space missions

 - Expose students to the importance of group discussions and critical thinking relevant to space medicine and clinical problems arising in extreme environments on Earth

-Students who complete the Baylor College of Medicine Space Medicine Track are acknowledged during Commencement when they receive their MD degree.
+Students who complete the Space Medicine Pathway are acknowledged during commencement when they receive their M.D. degree.
 They also receive a designation on their transcript.